wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 = It won't work, what could be wrong? =

-Make sure your license key is active.
-Also make sure you enter all the  Duda API settings.
-If you still need help contact support@cncwebsolutions.com
+Make sure you enter all the  Duda API settings.

 = Do I have to edit code to make this work? =

 Absolutely not!
-Just install the plugin, add your api settings in the settings tab and then use the shortcode [dudapro_mobile] or [dudapro_multiscreen]  Simple!
+Just install the plugin, add your api settings in the settings tab and then use the shortcodes [dudapro_mobile]  [dudapro_multiscreen]  [dudapro_client_login] Simple!